jnorman67/howtographql/content/backend/graphql-js/0-introduction.md

 The next part of the tutorial is about adding realtime functionality to your API using GraphQL subscriptions.

-Lastly, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.
+Lastly, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabilities to it.

 Let's get started 🚀